KanishkRastogi46/autodev-backend/README.md

-# Backend for final year project
+# Backend for final year project using FastApi and frontend using Next.js

 ## Steps to follow before starting the project
 - ### Clone the repo